The Saw Doctors: Rise to fame

 In 1992, the band released their second Album All The Way From Tuam, which included live favourites "Green & Red of Mayo", "Exhilarating Sadness" and "You Got Me on the Run" as well as the singles "Wake Up Sleeping", "Pied Piper", "Never Mind The Strangers", "Me Heart Is Living in the Sixties Still" and their next number one hit, "Hay Wrap".
 After the release of All The Way From Tuam, the band parted company with Warner Music and formed their own record label, Shamtown Records.

 The first release under their new Shamtown label was the "Small Bit of Love" EP which gained them their first Top 30 hit in the UK Singles Chart and an appearance on BBC Television's Top of the Pops.

 The band released their third studio album Same Oul' Town in February 1996.
 It went on to peak at number six in the UK Albums Chart.
 It included the hit singles "World of Good", "To Win Just Once" and the double A-side "Clare Island" / "Everyday".
 The band's subsequent work did not reach the same success of Same Oul' Town, and many line-up changes happened over the next few years.
 However, they had successful British and US tours, and appeared at the Glastonbury Festival and Oxegen.

 In October 1998, their fourth album Songs From Sun Street was released, which included tracks that had been part of the live show for the previous few years including "Galway & Mayo", "Tommy K" & "I'll Be on My Way".
 They also appeared in the 1999 Walter Foote film The Tavern as well as contributing songs to its soundtrack.

 The fifth studio album Villains? was released in 2001 and contained the minor hit "This Is Me".
 Entertainment.ie said in its review "to many music fans they're a novelty act that's long since passed its sell-by date.
 It would be a shame, however, if their dodgy image obscured the music, since Villains? is by some distance the best album they've ever made."

-Pearse Doherty left the band after the touring of Villains? was completed leaving only Carton and Moran as members from the early days.
+Pearse Doherty left the band after the Villains? tour, leaving only Carton and Moran as members from the early days.
 The line-up changed to include Anthony Thistlethwaite on bass guitar.
 Thistlethwaite had been playing saxophone on and off with the band since the late 1980s, even playing on their first single "N17".